zoe1337/Glimpse/README.md

 ## How will the package versions work?
 * Glimpse Image Editor 0.1.0 and 0.1.2 fork from GNU Image Manipulation Program 2.10.12
-* Glimpse Image Editor 0.2.0 (still in development) forks from GNU Image Manipulation Program 2.10.18
+* Glimpse Image Editor 0.2.0 forks from GNU Image Manipulation Program 2.10.18

 You can read more information about this and our ongoing release schedule at https://glimpse-editor.github.io/about/#how-does-your-release-numbering-work